akinnunen/kube-node-react/readme.md

 ## TODOs

-- change app, index and ytj to classes
+- consider using more OOP
   - https://dev.to/aligoren/developing-an-express-application-using-typescript-3b1
+- use swagger (?) to document apis
-- create a class for incoming search query (and validate it somehow)
+  - specify models for incoming queries (e.g. YtjSearchQuery)

 ## Notes